Acute Lymphoblastic Leukemia Medication

 Medication Summary

-The medications used to treat acute leukemia cause severe bone marrow depression.
-Only physicians specifically trained in their use should administer these medications.
+Antineoplastic agents are used for induction, consolidation, and maintenance therapy and central nervous system (CNS) prophylaxis in patients with acute lymphoblastic leukemia (ALL).
+Those medications cause severe bone marrow depression, and only physicians specifically trained in their use should administer them.
 In addition, access to appropriate supportive care is required.
+Other drug classes used in treatment of ALL include the following:

 Corticosteroids